sam-berning/bottlerocket-kernel-kit/BUILDING.md

 ### Use a private registry for development
 It is recommended that you have some form of protected container registry to use for testing.
-For testing purposes you can either utilize mutable tags to allow overriding of multiple versions of a core kit as you test, or you can use immutable tags and continuously bump the core kit version via the `Twoliter.toml`.
+For testing purposes you can either utilize mutable tags to allow overriding of multiple versions of a kernel kit as you test, or you can use immutable tags and continuously bump the kernel kit version via the `Twoliter.toml`.

 ### Configure Infra.toml
 An `Infra.toml` file needs to be created and should have a definition of your vendor (container registry) in order to publish the kits you build.
 To do so make sure that the `Infra.toml` has the below.